onelineoff/ModernJava/README.md

 * The docker functionality is not yet implemented.
 * Swagger functionality should be added.
 * Spring security should be implemented.
+* Absurd amount of logging on load tests, fix in test config.
+* Support for json in REST calls, but not XML.
 ## Packages
 ### Prime
 Determine which of a sequence of integers are prime.
 This allows for comparison among using stream(), parallelstream(), or Java 7 type multi-threading.